laurentknauss/huff-daddy/README.md

 ## Project Structure

-- `HorseStore.sol`: A simple Solidity contract that stores and retrieves a horse count
+- `StudentStore.sol`: A simple Solidity contract that stores and retrieves a students count
-- `HorseStore.huff`: The equivalent implementation in Huff language
+- `StudentStore.huff`: The equivalent implementation in Huff language

 ## The Smart Contract

 Our contract has very simple functionality:
-1. Store a number of horses in the blockchain
+1. Store a number of students in the blockchain
 2. Update that number through a function call
 3. Read the current number through another function call